andrewcooke/choochoo/docs/impulse.md

 How do we include this?
 We need to measure *Fatigue*.

-Well, we could add up the amount of training they do....
+To do this we could add up the amount of training they do....
 Wait, though.
 Isn't that we just said we were going to do for Fitness?
 What's the difference?
 If both Fitness and Fatigue increase when we train then what makes them different?

 The difference is that Fatigue is quicker to build and quicker to fall away.
-That's easy to include in the model - we'll scale it by some number so it grows more quickly, and we'll give it a shorter time-scale, so it falls back down more quickly.
+That's easy to include in the model - we'll scale up the Impulses so it grows more quickly, and we'll give Fatigue a shorter time-scale, so it falls back more quickly.

 We are modelling "being careful".
 The idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that